 - Top tips:

-- More quick and easy chicken dinner recipes:
+- More quick and easy chicken dinner recipes you’ll love

 - This Cordon Bleu Chicken Casserole is one of my favorite recipes.
 While it is easy enough for a fabulous weeknight dinner, it is also fancy enough to serve guests at a dinner party.
 Every time I serve it to friends, I always receive rave reviews!